Service connector overview

 The direct integration type uses connectors that are shipped with BMC Digital Workplace Catalog.
 For a summary of service connectors installed with BMC Digital Workplace Catalog, see Service connector capabilities.

 The integration via BMC Helix Integration Service uses connectors that are available in Integration Service.
 When the connection to BMC Helix Integration Service is configured, the available and enabled connectors are displayed in the list of connectors on the Connectors page.

 Integration use cases

 Service connectors are necessary for integrating BMC Digital Workplace Catalog with third-party systems.
-When this integration is done, a third-party system can receive data from the BMC Digital Workplace Catalog, and process these data as described in workflows of corresponding BMC Digital Workplace Catalog services.
+When this integration is done, a third-party system can receive data from BMC Digital Workplace Catalog, and process these data as described in workflows of corresponding BMC Digital Workplace Catalog services.

-A service request in the BMC Digital Workplace is a ticket opened by the end user.
-A service in the BMC Digital Workplace Catalog contains a service description and the work that must be done to complete the service request.
+A service request in BMC Digital Workplace is a ticket opened by the end user.
+A service in BMC Digital Workplace Catalog contains a service description and the work that must be done to complete the service request.
 The work that must be done is described by the actions that are part of a service workflow.

 Examples of direct integration with external systems

 The following diagram shows an example of a manual process that uses a Remedy connector shipped with BMC Digital Workplace Catalog: